The most delicious spicy bean burgers with chickpeas and black beans. Packed with flavour and texture and perfect for summer!

 - 1 tsp hot chilli powder

-Heat some oil in a pan on medium heat.
-Add chopped onion, diced garlic and sliced mushroom.
+- Heat some oil in a pan on medium heat.
+Add finely chopped onion, minced garlic and finely chopped mushrooms.
 Sauté for about 10 minutes until all the water from the mushrooms has evaporated and they are nicely browned.

-Drain the chickpeas and black beans and add to a bowl.
-Mash with the back of a fork until about 60% is mashed.
-You want to leave some whole to give it a nice texture.
+- Drain the chickpeas and black beans and pat dry with a kitchen roll or tea towel.
+Add to a large bowl and mash with the back of a fork or potato masher until about 70% is mashed.
+You want to leave some chunks to give it a nice texture.
 Add the onion and mushroom mix.

-Serve in burger buns with toppings of your choice.
-I added Violife cheese slice, sundried tomatoes, avocado, rocket, ketchup and hummus.
+- Serve in burger buns with toppings of your choice.
+I added lettuce, tomatoes, onion, mayo, sriracha and red pepper hummus.